 Interior, design and technology

 The Audi A6 may not be the most exciting car to look at, but it remains one of the most elegant and appealing designs in the executive car class.
-Sharp lines and stylish touches give the A6 a classy feel.
-Some might find it a bit too staid, and you could be forgiven for mistaking the A6 for the larger A8 or smaller A4.
+Sharp lines and stylish touches give it a classy feel.
+Some people might find it a bit too staid, and you could be forgiven for mistaking the car for the larger A8 or smaller A4 from Audi’s range

-SE models can look a bit uniform and bland on standard 17-inch alloy wheels but moving up to S line trim adds 18-inch wheels, lowered and stiffened suspension and a mild bodykit.
-All versions get cool-looking xenon lights with LED running lights, and full Matrix LEDs with scrolling idicators are optional.
+SE models can look a bit uniform and bland on standard 17-inch alloy wheels, but move up to S line trim and you get 18-inch wheels, lowered and stiffened suspension and a mild bodykit.
+All versions feature cool-looking Xenon headlamps with LED daytime running lights, while upgraded full Matrix LED lamps with scrolling indicators are optional.

-The class-leading interior is largely shared with the Audi A7 and takes styling and quality characteristics from the flagship A8.
-Upmarket instruments, Audi's intuitive MMI control system and a perfect driving position combine to create a functional and comfortable cabin.
+The class-leading interior is largely shared with the coupe/fastback Audi A7 and takes styling cues and quality hints from the top-of-the range A8 luxury car.
+Upmarket instruments, Audi's MMI infotainment system and a perfect driving position combine to create a functional, comfortable and premium-feeling cabin.

-Audi allows you to upgrade just about every aspect of the A6's cabin, including high-quality leather and wooden dashboard inserts, but you don't need to plump for expensive options for it to feel like a quality product.
+Audi allows you to upgrade just about everything inside the A6, adding higher-grade leather and wooden dashboard inserts, but it feels like a top-quality product even if you don't plump for expensive options.
 We would recommend the £1,625 Technology Pack, though.
-Among other things, it adds a seven-inch colour TFT display between the dials, similar to the one seen in the latest TT.
+Among other things, it brings a seven-inch colour TFT display between the dials, similar to the one seen in the latest Audi TT sports car.

-Entry-level SE cars come fitted with stop-start technology, cruise control, park assist, automatic lights and wipers, leather upholstery and a Google-powered sat-nav.
-S line trim adds special interior trim, sports seats and Xenon lights.
+Entry-level SE versions of the A6 come fitted with cruise control, as well as USB and auxiliary inputs, and Bluetooth.
+They also feature park assist, automatic lights and wipers, leather upholstery and a Google-powered sat-nav system.
+S line spec adds special interior trim, sports seats and Xenon lights.

-Black Edition models are marked out by 20-inch titanium-look alloy wheels, a Bose audio system, privacy glass and a grille finished in polished black.
-S6 and RS6 models get sporty but subtle bodykits and upgraded spec lists.
+Black Edition models are marked out by 20-inch titanium-look alloy wheels, a Bose audio system, privacy glass and a polished black grille.
+The S6 and RS6 get sporty but subtle bodykits and upgraded spec lists.
 All versions have dual-zone climate control as standard.

 Practicality, comfort and boot space

-There's plenty of useful storage throughout the cabin, with large door bins and a deep-lided cubby between the front seats.
-The A6 benefits from a handy 60:40 split/fold arrangement, while a £900 Convenience Pack adds a reversible boot mat and ski-hatch for long loads, plus sinblinds for the rear passengers.
+The latest Audi A6 is shorter than its predecessor, but it's also wider and more spacious.
+There's plenty of useful storage throughout the cabin, with large door bins and a deep cubbyhole with a lid between the front seats.
+A £900 Convenience Pack adds a reversible boot mat and ski hatch for long loads, plus sun blinds for rear passengers.